edwardoughton/taddle/README.md

 - ridge_consumption.joblib -> model/ridge_consumption.joblib
 - ridge_phone_consumption.joblib -> model/ridge_phone_consumption.joblib
 - ridge_phone_density.joblib -> model/ridge_phone_density.joblib
-- cluster_feats.npy -> cnn/predicting-poverty-replication/cluster_feats.npy
+- cluster_feats.npy -> data/LSMS/MWI/processed/cluster_feats.npy
-- cluster_order.pkl -> cnn/predicting-poverty-replication/cluster_order.pkl
+- cluster_order.pkl -> data/LSMS/MWI/processed/cluster_order.pkl

 You still need to acquire your own *api_key.txt*.

 Predicting a Country
 =======================
-As an input, all we need is a shapefile of the country (any country) you wish to predict.
-Place this shapefile files in the following folder:  `data/<COUNTRY_NAME>/shapefile/`.
-Modify `script_config.ini` to reflect the country you wish to predict.
+Now that we have trained the models, we can move on to the purpose of this repository - predicting broadband metrics in poor countries  at with high spatial granularity using just satellite imagery.
+You need to download GADM data from https://gadm.org/download_world.html.
+Choose the link that lets you download "six separate layers."
+Put this into `data/gadm36_levels_shp`.
+You also need to download global population data from https://www.worldpop.org/geodata/summary?id=24777.
+Put this into `data/world_population`.

+Next, go into `script_config.ini` and enter in the three digit code for any country you want.

 Then run:

+    python scripts/preprocess.py
     python scripts/grid.py
     python scripts/download_images.py --generate-download-locations
     python scripts/download_images.py --download-images